MLS Mentor Program

 Matching process

 Mentors are matched with a JD or MLM student based on the mentor's nominated law area(s) of expertise, gender preference (if any) of mentee, and location.
 Other factors such as personal hobbies/interests and educational background are also taken into account.
-Matching occurs in March for the Semester 1 full-time international MLM intake, April for the JD intake, and August for the Semester 2 full-time international MLM intake.
+Matching occurs in April for the Semester 1 full-time international MLM and JD intake, and August for the Semester 2 full-time international MLM intake.

 Mentors may engage their mentee with any of the following: